Course Outline

 Specific requirements

-This is an online course therefore access to a computer and the internet for 10-12 hours per week is essential.
-Students should have a device with full administrative rights allowing for the installation of software, browsers, and the ability to navigate to darknet onion URLs.
+This is an online course; therefore, access to a computer and the internet for 10-12 hours per week is essential.
+Students should have a laptop or other computing device (PC) with full administrative rights allowing for the installation of software, browsers, and the ability to navigate to various sites, install virtual machine and penetration testing software.
+Tablets and mobile devices are NOT suitable for studying this course.

 How are risks managed in this course?